What High-Performance Building Design Delivers | Visionary Building Services

 The better question is what the owner receives in return: lower utility expense, fewer comfort issues, better occupancy performance, longer system life, reduced maintenance, and stronger asset value.
 In many cases, the most expensive path is not building well - it is correcting preventable deficiencies later.

+High performance does not require pursuing every possible enhancement.
+It requires selecting the improvements with the strongest long-term impact.
 The right strategy is rarely about excess.
 It is about precision.

 The quality of the outcome often depends on the quality of the questions asked early.
 Owners should understand how the team defines performance, how envelope and mechanical decisions will be coordinated, what modeling or analysis will inform design, and how field execution will be verified.